 The health screening process to become a milk donor may be similar to the process you have already gone through to become a gestational surrogate; the goal is to ensure that donors are healthy and appropriate candidates.

 The screening starts with a 15- to 20-minute telephone interview to gather information about your health, medications, illnesses, or risk factors that may disqualify you as a donor.
 It also allows you the opportunity to ask questions.

 The second step is written forms that include a consent, a more detailed health history, and a medical release form so that we may contact your obstetrician or midwife with a short checklist to ensure that you would be a suitable donor.

 The last step is a blood test, paid for by the milk bank.
 Even though you may have had blood tests to qualify as a surrogate mother, our tests must be done within 30 days of the first donation.
 In addition, some of our tests are specific to tissue donors and not done as part of routine clinical diagnosis.

 Though HMBANA guidelines do not allow compensation for milk donated to nonprofit milk banks, there is never any cost to the milk donor.

 Where and how long can I donate milk for?

 Although we are located in Newton, MA, you do not need to live near the milk bank to donate your milk.
-The milk bank has 28 drop-off sites (milk depots) in ten different states.
+The milk bank has 28 drop-off sites (milk depots) in seven different states.

 For donors who do not live near a depot, we provide shipping boxes, a prepaid FedEx return label, and a number to call to set up a pickup from your home.
 Donors in Greater Boston may even arrange for motorcycle delivery by one of our volunteer Bikers for Babies!
 (Whether you’re shipping breast milk to intended parents or donating it, Circle offers some helpful breast milk storage and shipping tips in a related blog post.)